 Important Information on your accommodation

-- Upon arrival / check-in, in addition to the usual registration for registration and contact tracking, you will need proof of access (tested, recovered, or vaccinated).
-This applies to children from the age of 10:
+- Upon arrival / check-in you will need proof of access (3G rule: tested, recovered, or vaccinated).
+This applies to children from the age of 12:

 - Negative test evidence

 - Proof of recovery not older than 6 months / antibody test not older than 3 months

 - We have summarized all the details about the access tests for you here.

 - If there is no proof of recovery or vaccination, a currently valid test result must be submitted when using the gastronomy in the hotel or breakfast in your guesthouse as well as for other services such as massages.